craftablescience/MareTF/README.md

                                                creating console VTFs. [nargs=0..1] [default: 0]
   --bumpscale                                  The bumpmap scale.
 It can have a decimal point. [nargs=0..1] [default: 1] --invert-green                               Invert the green channel of the input image.
 This converts OpenGL normal
                                                maps into DirectX normal maps.
   --opengl                                     Alias of --invert-green, added for vtex2 compatibility.
   --width-resize-method                        How to resize the texture's width to match a power of 2. [nargs=0..1]
                                                [default: "BIGGER"]
   --height-resize-method                       How to resize the texture's height to match a power of 2. [nargs=0..1]
                                                [default: "BIGGER"]
   --srgb                                       Adds PWL_CORRECTED flag before version 7.4, adds SRGB flag otherwise.
   --clamps                                     Alias of --flag CLAMP_S, added for vtex2 compatibility.
   --clampt                                     Alias of --flag CLAMP_T, added for vtex2 compatibility.
   --clampu                                     Alias of --flag CLAMP_U, added for vtex2 compatibility.
   --pointsample                                Alias of --flag POINT_SAMPLE, added for vtex2 compatibility.
   --trilinear                                  Alias of --flag TRILINEAR, added for vtex2 compatibility.
   --aniso                                      Alias of --flag ANISOTROPIC, added for vtex2 compatibility.
+  --normal                                     Alias of --flag NORMAL, added for vtex2 compatibility.
+  --ssbump                                     Alias of --flag SSBUMP, added for vtex2 compatibility.

 "edit" mode (detailed usage):
   --set-version X.Y                            Set the version.
   --set-format IMAGE_FORMAT                    Set the image format.
 Keep in mind converting to a lossy format like DXTn
                                                means irreversibly losing information.
 Recommended to pair this with the recompute transparency flags argument.
   --set-width WIDTH                            Set the lowest mip's width.
 Ignores power of two resize rule.
   --set-height HEIGHT                          Set the lowest mip's height.
 Ignores power of two resize rule.
   --edit-filter                                Use this resize filter for all resizing operations that accept a filter
                                                parameter, including mipmap generation. [nargs=0..1] [default: "KAISER"] --add-flag FLAG                              Flags to add.
 ENVMAP and NO_MIP flags are ignored. [may be repeated] --remove-flag FLAG                           Flags to remove.
 ENVMAP and NO_MIP flags are ignored. [may be repeated] --recompute-transparency-flags               Recomputes transparency flags based on the image format.
   --recompute-mips                             Recomputes mipmaps with the specified edit resize filter.
   --remove-mips                                Remove mipmaps.
 If recompute mips is specified, this argument is ignored.
   --recompute-thumbnail                        Recompute the thumbnail.
   --remove-thumbnail                           Remove the thumbnail.
 If recompute thumbnail is specified, this argument
                                                is ignored.
   --recompute-reflectivity                     Recompute the reflectivity vector.
   --set-platform PLATFORM                      Set the VTF platform.
   --set-compression-method COMPRESSION_METHOD  Set the compression method.
 Deflate is supported on all Strata Source
                                                games for VTF v7.6.
 Zstd is supported on all Strata Source games for VTF v7.6 besides Portal: Revolution.
 LZMA is supported for console VTFs.
   --set-compression-level LEVEL                Set the compression level. -1 to 9 for Deflate and LZMA, -1 to 22 for
                                                Zstd.
   --set-start-frame FRAME_INDEX                Set the start frame.
   --set-bumpmap-scale SCALE                    Set the bumpmap scale.
 It can have a decimal point.
   --set-particle-sheet-resource PATH           Set the particle sheet resource.
 Path should point to a valid particle
                                                sheet file.
   --remove-particle-sheet-resource             Remove the particle sheet resource.
 If set particle sheet resource is
                                                specified, this argument is ignored.
   --set-crc-resource CRC                       Set the CRC resource.
   --remove-crc-resource                        Remove the CRC resource.
 If set CRC resource is specified, this argument
                                                is ignored.
   --set-lod-resource U.V                       Set the LOD resource.
 U and V values should be separated by a period.
   --remove-lod-resource                        Remove the LOD resource.
 If set LOD resource is specified, this argument
                                                is ignored.
   --set-tso-resource COMBINED_FLAGS            Set the TSO (extended flags) resource.
 You'll have to do the math to
                                                combine the flags into one integer yourself.
   --remove-tso-resource                        Remove the TSO (extended flags) resource.
 If set TSO resource is
                                                specified, this argument is ignored.
   --set-kvd-resource PATH                      Set the nonstandard KVD (KeyValues Data) resource.
 Path should point to a
                                                text file.
   --remove-kvd-resource                        Remove the nonstandard KVD (KeyValues Data) resource.
 If set KVD resource
                                                is specified, this argument is ignored.

 "info" mode (detailed usage):
   --info-output-mode                           The mode to output information in.
 Can be "human" or "kv1". [nargs=0..1]